-I’m a firm believer that every traveler who lands in a new city, big or small, needs to make their first stop at the visitor’s center, even if it’s just for a few minutes.
+I firmly believe that every traveler who lands in a new city, big or small, must make their first stop at the visitor’s center, even if it’s just for a few minutes.
 There’s valuable information available there.

 In every visitor’s center, you’ll find someone who knows and loves the city, amenities such as restrooms and a gift shop, and more.
-The Bastrop Visitor’s Center has an entire wall of brochures with info on things to do around the area, as well as a gift shop that sells local souvenirs and other merchandise.
+The Bastrop Visitor’s Center has a wall of brochures with information on things to do around the area and a gift shop selling local souvenirs and other merchandise.

-There’s also a free kids’ activity at the visitor’s center.
-There’s a lot of street art in Bastrop, including many frogs.
-The visitor’s center has prepared a kid’s scavenger hunt where your kids find all the frogs and record their locations.
-Turn your completed scavenger hunt in for a prize.
+- The visitor’s center has a free kids’ scavenger hunt activity.
+They prepared a kid’s scavenger hunt where kids find all the frogs and record their locations.
+After your kid is done, you’ll want to turn in their completed scavenger hunt for a prize.

 Shopping In Bastrop Historic District

-Bastrop has a plethora of cute and quaint shops in their historic district, which is very walkable.
+Bastrop has many cute and quaint shops in its historic district, which is very walkable.
 It’s easy to get lost in selecting antiques, jewelry, and unique gifts, and it’s easy to get lost in the shops.
 Whether you’re looking for something for your home to remember your time in Bastrop or a “just because” splurge of jewelry or clothing, I’m confident you’ll find it in Bastrop.
-And, if you don’t know exactly what you’re looking for, that’s OK.
+And if you don’t know exactly what you’re looking for, that’s OK.
 It will probably find you.

 Be aware that many shops and other businesses are closed on Mondays and Tuesdays.
-Early in the week is an excellent, un-busy time to visit and explore, but if you’re a hardcore shopper or window shopper, you’re probably going to want to go Wednesday through Saturday.
+Early in the week is an excellent, un-busy time to visit and explore, but if you’re a hardcore shopper or window shopper, you’ll probably want to go Wednesday through Saturday.

 Bastrop River Company

-This river company is not a “mariachi and margarita” kind of riverwalk like you’ll find in San Antonio.
-It’s more of a hike/bike/walk/stroll/jog kind of trail that you can enjoy with your family or all by yourself.
-The river scenery is lush and beautiful, you’ll have a great view of the historic suspension bridge, and if you want to take the adventure up a notch, you can rent a paddleboard, canoe, or kayak and explore via water.
+The River Company is not a “mariachi and margarita” kind of riverwalk, as you’ll find in San Antonio; it’s more of a hike/bike/walk/stroll/jog kind of trail you can enjoy with your family or all alone.
+The river scenery is lush and beautiful.
+You’ll have a great view of the historic suspension bridge, and if you want to take the adventure up a notch, you can rent a paddleboard, canoe, or kayak and explore via water.
 Check out the Bastrop River Company’s website for more info on rentals.

 Visit Bastrop State Park